varigence/docs/bimlflex/reference-documentation/SnowflakeAutoSuspend.md

 # Auto Suspend

-Should the Snowflake database Auto Suspend
+Determines where the Snowflake database can Auto Suspend.

 Notes:
 * This setting is part of the `Snowflake` settings category.
 * The default value for this setting is `Y`.